 Our corporate culture is founded on transparent reporting and corporate communications, on corporate governance aimed at the interests of all stakeholders, fair and open dealings between the Management Board, the Supervisory Board and employees as well as on compliance with the law.

 The Code of Conduct provides the ethical and legal framework within which we act and want to maintain a successful course for the company.
-The focus is on dealing fairly with each other but also in particular on dealing fairly with our tenants, suppliers, customers and investors.
+The focus is on dealing fairly with each other but also in particular on dealing fairly with our tenants, suppliers (Business Partner code), customers and investors.
 The Code of Conduct specifies how we assume our ethical and legal responsibility as a company and is the expression of our company values.

 According to the two-tier governance system, Vonovia SE has a Management Board and a Supervisory Board.
 In the two-tier governance system, the management of business and the monitoring of business are strictly separated from each other.
 The duties and responsibilities of these two bodies are clearly specified by law in the German Stock Corporation Act.

 In accordance with the governing laws, in particular the SE Regulation and the German SE Employee Participation Act (SEBG), the Supervisory Board is only made up of representatives of the shareholders.
 The highest representative body of the employees is the Group works council.
 An SE works council was also set up at the level of Vonovia SE.

 The Management Board and Supervisory Board of a company listed in Germany are obliged by law (Section 161 of the German Stock Corporation Act) to report once a year on whether the officially published and relevant recommendations issued by the government commission German Corporate Governance Code, as valid at the date of the declaration, have been, and are being, complied with.
 Companies affected are also required to state which of the recommendations of the Code have not been, or will not be, applied and, if not, why.